PaulBratslavsky/strapi-5-next-blog-post/README.md

 | photo       | Media      | Single media     |
 | slug        | UID        | Reference name   |

-Once you have added all of the fields, you can click on "Save" to save the collection type.
+Once you have added all the fields, you can click "Save" to save the collection type.

 ![Strapi Collection Type Fields](/images/009-strapi-collection-type-fields.png)

-Now that we have our collection type setup, we can start adding some data to it.
+Now that we have our collection type set up, we can start adding data to it.
 Go ahead and add your first team member.

 ![Adding Team Member Data](/images/010-adding-team-member-data.gif)

 Nice!
 We have added our first team member.

-Now that we have our team member data in place, let's see how we can access our **team member data** in via Strapi API.
+Now that we have our team member data in place, let's see how we can access it via the Strapi API.

-But first let's give our API appropriate permissions to access our team member data.
+But first, let's give our API appropriate permission to access our team member data.

 We can do this in the `Settings` section of Strapi.

 ![Strapi Settings](/images/011-strapi-settings.png)

-We are going to navigate to `Users & Permissions` plugin.
-Once we are in the `Users & Permissions` plugin, we will navigate to the `Roles` section, select the `Public` role, and then click on the `Team Members` permission.
+We will navigate to the `Users & Permissions` plugin.
+Once in the `Users & Permissions` plugin, we will navigate to the `Roles` section, select the `Public` role, and click on the `Team Members` permission.

-We will set `find` to `true` and `findOne` to `true`.
-This will give our API the necessary permissions to fetch and display our team member data.
+We will set `find` to `true` and `findOne` to `true.` This will give our API the necessary permissions to fetch and display our team member data.

 We should be able to make a request to the following URL to fetch our team member data: